 - The groups called "18 by May 20XX" are for voters who reached the age of 18 in the year running up to the elections on the date shown

-- Voted In Recent Local Election means they either have a postal vote, or they have marked register data in a low turnout election in the last 5 years
+- Voted In Recent Local Election means they have marked register data in a low turnout election in the last 5 years

 - Voted in Recent National Election means they have marked register data from a high turnout election in the last five years (but have not voted in a low turnout election - remember that voters cannot appear in more than one sub-group and if they fulfil the criteria for both, they will appear in the one higher up the list)